sveltejs/rfcs/text/0001-reactive-assignments.md

 The `oncreate` hook runs *after* the initial render, meaning there is no way (in Svelte 2) to run setup code immediately upon instantiation — something this proposal solves.
 There is still a use for it, as we'll see, but in many cases `oncreate` will be unnecessary.

-> (The 🐃 emoji used throughout this document indicates a yak that needs shaving.)

 That setup code could include work that needs to be undone when the component is removed.
-For that, we import the (🐃) `ondestroy` lifecycle function (no longer called 'hooks', to avoid confusion with React Hooks which have a fundamentally different mechanism):
+For that, we import the `onDestroy` lifecycle function (no longer called 'hooks', to avoid confusion with React Hooks which have a fundamentally different mechanism):

 ```html
 <script>